Autoencoding with a Classifier System: Background

 EAs are able to optimise neural networks even when there is no gradient information available.
 Moreover, several approaches exist wherein they may be combined with gradient descent techniques.
 Under a Lamarckian scheme, the learned weights remain as part of the genetic code for evolutionary operators to act upon~\cite{Gruau:1993}.
 In contrast, with Baldwinian evolution, lifetime learning is not directly reflected within the genome, but still influences selection~\cite{Hinton:1987}.

-Following developments in deep learning, there has been a renewed interest in the use of population-based training~\cite{Jaderberg:2017} and EAs to design large neural networks~\cite{Cui:2018}.
-Concurrently, adaptive gradient descent methods such as AdaGrad, RMSProp, and Adam have become increasingly prevalent.
+Adaptive gradient descent methods such as AdaGrad, RMSProp, and Adam have become increasingly popular.
 These scale the magnitude of update for each individual parameter based on various moments of the gradient.
 However, they frequently require some form of annealing (or warm-up schedule) to maintain early stability.
 These warm-up parameters typically require tuning for a specific problem and model; and the benefits over simple stochastic gradient descent with an appropriate learning rate remain controversial~\cite{Wilson:2017}.

 There has also been a long history of comparison between LCS and neural networks.
 For example, \cite{Smith:1994} compared classifiers with the hidden neurons of a single neural network. \cite{Andersen:1993} used an EA with fitness sharing to perform layer-by-layer training of a neural network.
 In their approach, each individual represents a hidden neuron and the number is allowed to vary within each layer.
 Neurons are partitioned into sets that perform similar functions and a representative from each set is chosen to form the layer.
 Layers are added after a fixed number of search generations.
 Fitness sharing encourages the formation of different feature detectors (hidden neurons) within the population.